 - Supported by the Competence Center High Performance Computing.
 Fraunhofer ITWM.

 - ROIS: Robustness under Realistic Instruction Sets.
 DAAD-PROCOPE.

 - PAMS: Parallel algorithms for multiscale simulations.
-Center for Mathematical and Computational Modelling (CM)2.
+(CM)2.

 - AVeriSS: Automated Verification of Software Systems.
 ANR.